JoepVanlier/JSFX/README.md

 Note: Remember to import the bass presets when you download this thing.

 Features:
-- Anti-aliased oscillators.
+- Anti-aliased oscillators (saw, square, tri, fin, PWM, comb saw, comb square, supersaw, glottis).
-- 14 Filters of which 9 non-linear analog modelled ones, all with their own unique tone.
+- 26 multi-mode filters of which 21 non-linear analog modelled ones, all with their own unique tone.
 Try driving them!
 - Audio-rate modulation options on the filter.
 - Velocity, modulation wheel and LFO modulation options.
 - Stereo widening effect.
+- Feedback allpass smearing effect.
 - Noise.
 - Distortion module.
 - Glide.
 - Modwheel, MIDI velocity and pitch bend support.
+- Wave table support (drag and drop wave files into the oscillator).
+- For waves shorter than 2048 samples, you can drag two waves in sequentially and Yutani will interpolate.

 Demo here: https://www.youtube.com/watch?v=rBJ94Ye_az8